WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/20_Proverbs/Prov_30.md

 If you have been foolish, exalting yourself, or if you have been devising evil, put your hand on your mouth.

 ###### 33
-For pressing milk produces curds, pressing the nose produces blood, and pressing anger produces strife. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For pressing milk produces curds, pressing the nose produces blood, and pressing anger produces strife.

 ***